-As for the exposure at default, for financial assets, this is represented by the assets' gross carrying amount at the reporting date.
+The exposure at default, for financial assets, is represented by the assets' gross carrying amount at the reporting date.
 No further advances are allowed against financial assets in default.

 For financial assets, the expected credit loss is estimated as the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive, discounted at the original effective interest rate.